District Policy

 3.1.6.5.
 No recruiting of students from one school to another shall be permitted under any circumstances.
 Enrollment must be in compliance with of policies established by the Utah State Board of Education in consultation with the Utah High School Activities Association.

 3.1.6.6.
-A student whose parent(s) is at least a half-time employee of the District shall have the option to attend either the school located in his or her attendance area or any school, within the same cone site where his or her parent(s) is assigned, provided that the parent(s) resides within the District boundaries.
+A student whose parent(s) is at least a half-time employee of the District shall have the option to attend either the school located in his or her boundary or any school within the same cone site where his or her parent(s) is assigned, provided that the parent(s) resides within the District boundaries.
 (Subject to the provision of 3.1.6.4.3.).

 3.1.6.7.
 The Board may limit the use of this employee option.
 This option may, also, be limited by the 90% rule, unless the student has already enrolled at the school.